czbiohub/cupcakes/2019/ilastik/README.md

 1. Download here https://www.ilastik.org/download.html
 2. Navigate to the directory where you downloaded ilastik
-3. Extract its contents `tar xjf ilastik-1.3.2post1-OSX.tar.bz2`
+3. Extract its contents: Double click on download or run `tar xjf ilastik-1.3.2post1-OSX.tar.bz2`
-4. Run ilastik: `cd ilastik-1.3.2post1-OSX.app`
+4. Run ilastik: Double click.
 5. Start a new Pixel Classification Project.
 ---
 ## Post-Processing